Passenger Directed Vehicle Driver Requirements

 Cost is set by the inspection facility and typically ranges from $100 to $300.

-TNS vehicles operating without a valid certificate may be ordered for inspection and issued a violation ticket for failing to display a valid certificate.
+PDVs operating without a valid commercial vehicle inspection report may be ordered to have a vehicle inspection completed.
+Inspected vehicles may be issued a violation ticket for failure to display a valid decal, or failure to produce or have a valid inspection report.

-What are the requirements for child safety restraints in TNS vehicles?
+Requirements for child safety restraints in TNS vehicles

 TNS vehicles must comply with the child restraint system requirement per Division 36 of the Motor Vehicle Act Regulations.